 Learn more about our current residents and their remarkable work in the Public Health/Preventive Medicine Residency Program by reading their profiles below.

-You can also check out the most recent edition of our semi-annual newsletter (PDF) for more information about the physicians who are working to prevent disease and promote health in the city.
+You can also check out the most recent edition of our Residency Program Newsletter (PDF) for more information about the physicians who are working to prevent disease and promote health in the city.

 Dr. Sarah Johnson (First-year)